Fortune Records: History

 Whereas its far bigger Detroit rival, Motown Records, perfected a highly polished pop sound, releases on Fortune Records were often characterized by raw, unrestrained vocal performances and relatively simple instrumental arrangements, recorded without excessive care for production values.
 The recording was accomplished via a few microphones to an Ampex one-track tape deck.
 As a result, the label's records have a distinctively direct sound and often packed considerable emotional power.
-It is estimated that Fortune Records and its subsidiaries, Hi-Q Records and Strate-8, released over 600 78-RPM shellac/45-RPM vinyl records, as well as two dozen long-playing albums, during its existence.
+It is estimated that Fortune Records and its subsidiaries, Hi-Q Records and Strate-8, released over 600 78 RPM shellac and 45 RPM vinyl records, as well as two dozen long-playing albums, during its existence.

 The Fortune Records studio and office on Third Avenue in Detroit was demolished on October 27, 2001.

 Sheldon Brown still controls the Fortune Records catalogue, which is managed by Westwood Music Group.
 Yeah Mama Records has issued the Fortune catalog on CDs with distribution by The Orchard unit of Sony Music.